Create a Yates account today!

 Diptera

-Have you ever wondered what those irritating Mosquito-like flies are hovering around your indoor plants?
-They are almost certainly Fungus Gnats.
-There are several families of flies which are called ‘Fungus Gnats’, but the black Fungus Gnats of the family Sciaridae are the ones you're likely to encounter at home.
+Have you ever wondered what those irritating mosquito-like flies are hovering around your indoor plants?
+They're almost certainly Fungus Gnats.
+There are several families of flies referred to as ‘fungus gnats’, but the ones you're likely to encounter at home are Dark Winged Fungus Gnats (Bradysia spp.) from the Sciaridae family.

 Prevention is always better than cure.
-As well as trying Yates Gnat Barrier, there are a couple of other things that you can do to prevent incursions from Fungus Gnats (see How to Prevent Fungus Gnats Appearing).
+As well as trying Yates Gnat Barrier, there are a couple of other things that you can do to prevent incursions from fungus gnats (see How to Prevent Fungus Gnats Appearing).

-Pupae are brown, about 3 mm long, and found just under the soil surface.
+Pupae are brown, about 3mm long, and found just under the soil surface.

-Fungus Gnats are pests of:
+Fungus gnats are pests of:

 Share